Estimate Time6 min

 Investors react much more strongly to losses than to gains.
 The fear that putting money into the stock market could lead to financial ruin keeps many people out of the market and that may keep them from reaching their goals.

 The good news is there are things you can do to help manage the amount of risk when investing.
 For instance, some types of risk can be mitigated with diversification.
 If all your money was in one stock and the company went out of business, you would have lost your entire investment.
 But if you own many different stocks, one company likely represents only a small portion of your portfolio.
-Similarly, adding different types of investments, like bonds and short-term investments, can also reduce the amount of risk in your mix.
+Similarly, you can allocate your assets across different types of investments, like bonds and short-term investments, which can also reduce the amount of risk in your asset mix.

 To find out more, read Viewpoints on Fidelity.com: The guide to diversification